These soft and tender Lemon Ricotta Cookies are naturally eggless, bursting with fresh citrus flavor, and easy to make. Perfect for any occasion!

 FAQ

-Yes, you can conveniently freeze baked ricotta cookies by placing them in an airtight container for up to 3 months.
+Yes, you can conveniently freeze baked ricotta cookies (without the glaze) by placing them in an airtight container for up to 3 months.
 Separate the layers of cookies with either wax or parchment paper to prevent them from sticking together.
-Thaw at room temperature and enjoy.
+Thaw at room temperature, glaze if desired and enjoy.

 Pinterest.

-- Recipe: Reasonable, not too sweet or rich (my inner dietitian was pleased!)
+- Recipe: Balanced and not overly sweet (my inner dietitian approves!).

 An immediate hit!!!